Last Updated on 12/08/2025

 Should You Buy Backlinks in 2025?

-Buying backlinks is a controversial practice, but also a common one in competitive SEO.
-If you’re a startup trying to break into a saturated niche, or a site with great content but no traction, buying backlinks can give you a much-needed jumpstart—but only when done strategically and transparently.
+Buying backlinks is a controversial practice, yet it is also a common one in competitive SEO.
+If you’re a startup trying to break into a saturated niche, or a site with great content but no traction, buying backlinks can give you a much-needed jumpstart, but only when done strategically and transparently.

 Case Study Example: